w3c/i18n-drafts/questions/qa-address-formats.en.md

 **Avoid rigid field labels and formats.** Using labels like "Street Address" or "Zip Code" can be confusing for users whose countries do not use these concepts.
 Instead, use more generic terms like "Address Line 1" and "Postal Code."

 **Provide flexibility in input fields.** Allow multiple lines for addresses.
 Some addresses, especially in rural areas, can be long and descriptive.
-Avoid strict validation rules that assume specific formats (e.g., expecting numeric postal codes).
+Many addresses require multiple lines for apartment numbers, building names, "care of" designations, and other elements before the street information appears.
+Provide at least 3-4 address line fields to accommodate these variations.
+Avoid strict validation rules that assume specific formats (e.g., expecting numeric postal codes or that the street name must appear on the first line).

 **Separate fields for granularity only if needed.** If you need specific parts of an address (e.g., city, postal code) for sorting or validation, use clear labels and instructions.
 For example: